 With Cgroup integration, Gremlin resource consumption is designed to behave as if it were running inside the containers it targets.
-Gremlin accomplishes this by running under the cgroup of its target container so that any limits enforced on the target, are also enforced on Gremlin.
+Gremlin accomplishes this by running under the cgroup of its target container so that any limits enforced on the target are also enforced on Gremlin.
 Kernel protections like Out-of-Memory killers (OOMKillers) can terminate container processes when they compete for all of the resources available to them, including Gremlin.

-Kubernetes pod eviction and failed attacks
+Kubernetes pod eviction and failed experiments

 their resource limits.
 When this happens, the Kubernetes scheduler deletes Gremlin and all targeted pod resources.

 Failed experiment.
 Gremlin will show some warning messages when targets are potential

 candidates for eviction.